 "actually, you've had your Juki for 4 years".
 I have actually had my Juki for 4 years.
 I still LOVE this device.

 I have had no issues with itbut this is also my 2nd machine.
 I had my very first for a couple of weeks before I broke it and sent it back for a replacement within the service warranty.
 (I believe Sew, Vac, Direct also sells straight on their website) and I would highly recommend buying a prolonged guarantee.

 I have no strategies to upgrade or alter machinesthis child ought to last me lots of more years (knock on wood)!
 It is quickly, it is dependable, it's very low upkeep, it has no digital mechanisms I fret about breaking, it still has the needle down and thread cutter I like, it free movement quilts like a dream with a much bigger throat area, it's powerful when stitching through multiple layers, and it's extremely simple for my kids to operate and stitch on now that they are more interested in sewing (this model has the speed control, so I can turn the speed dial all the way to slow and it's best for kids).

-Also it's bothersome there is no zig zag stitch, this is just a straight stitch maker.
-Thankfully those have been really minimal things and are the only things I dislike about this device (and perhaps the strolling foot concerns have been fixed because I bought mine 4 years ago?).
-The Bernina 440QE: Okay so I have to first state that my Bernina 440 is about 7 years of ages, so there have been fantastic improvements and modifications to the newer designs.
+Also it's annoying there is no zig zag stitch, this is only a straight stitch device.
+Fortunately those have been very minimal things and are the only things I do not like about this machine (and maybe the strolling foot concerns have been repaired because I bought my own 4 years earlier?).
+The Bernina 440QE: Okay so I have to initially state that my Bernina 440 has to do with 7 years of ages, so there have actually been great improvements and changes to the newer designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.